Back to California

 Limits and Unknowns

-• The bill does not specify how much the drink lids and drug testing devices should cost.
+• The bill does not specify the exact cost of drug testing devices.

 • It is unclear what happens if bars do not follow these rules.